Celebrating 60 years!

-White Stag Sierra is a fun, high-adventure filled week of teamwork, games, leadership skills-building, songs, campfires, camping, hiking, and more.
-We believe in learning by doing and we use the outdoors as our extended classroom.
+White Stag Sierra is a fun-filled week of games, leadership skills-building, high-adventure teamwork, campfires, camping, hiking, and more.
+Make new friends and learn by doing in the outdoors of the California High Sierra!

 Our leadership development summer camp program is for boys and girls and young men and women who have completed the 5th grade through 17 years old.
 Our program is for youth and led by youth.

-Our next summer camp is set for July 10-16, 2016 at Camp Cole in the Tahoe National Forest.
-We can only accept 120 candidate participants in 2016.
-Registration is open now.
+Our next summer camp is July 8-14, 2018 at Camp Cole in the Tahoe National Forest.
+We can only accept 120 candidate participants in 2018.
 Want to learn more about leadership?
 Looking for fun and personal challenges?
-To sign up, visit Apply for Camp.
+To sign up, use the buttons on this page.

 Expand your horizons